 Between two opposing dihedrals is a seemingly blank face with an intimidating hanging chock stone above.
 Difficult moves right off the deck posit you on a face with good holds few and far between.
 A short crux follows clipping the 2nd bolt, but the real business is on the hanging Guillotine itself- don't screw up!

-A striking line that lies between two opposing dihedrals.
+This is a striking line that lies between two opposing dihedrals.

 6 bolts and chain anchors.